scaleway/serverless-examples/functions/triggers-nats/README.md

 You should be able to see your resources in the Scaleway console:

-- NATS accounts can be found in the [MnQ section](https://console.scaleway.com/messaging/protocols/fr-par/sqs/queues)
+- NATS accounts can be found in the [MnQ section](https://console.scaleway.com/messaging/protocols/fr-par/nats/accounts)
 - Functions can be found in the `triggers-nats` namespace in the [Serverless functions section](https://console.scaleway.com/functions/namespaces)

 ## Running

-You can trigger your functions by sending messages to the associated NATS account.
+You can trigger your functions by sending messages to the NATS topic associated to the trigger (`triggers-nats-topic`).
 Below is a description of how to do this with our dummy `tests/send_messages.py` script.

 ### Setup

-First you need to expose your NATS endpoint:
+First you need to extract your NATS endpoint from Terraform:

 ```console
 export NATS_ENDPOINT=$(terraform output -raw nats_endpoint)